yzygit1230/CFG/README.md

     <img src="figures/Fig1.png" width="95%" height="95%">
 </p>

 Fig. 1.
 (A) Overview of the CFG framework.
 IDG bidirectionally combines labeled and unlabeled samples to generate intermediate domain samples.
 Best viewed in color.
 (B) Overview of the IDG.
-Cut denotes dividing the sample into foreground and background based on M~IDG, while Mix involves merging the two parts into an intermediate sample.
+Cut denotes dividing the sample into foreground and background based on M<sub>IDG</sub>, while Mix involves merging the two parts into an intermediate sample.
 (C) Overview of the Swin MAE.

 ## Experimental Results